 1.3 Reduction in Energy Cost

 From an environmental perspective, smart office systems can help companies reduce their carbon footprint and improve energy efficiency.
-This might be achieved through automated temperature controls, which can be retrofitted into existing systems, or employing better building materials.
-Initiatives like these reflect well on the company’s dedication to ESG and also connect to higher employee retention – more than 50% of respondents in one survey said sustainability was an important factor when choosing which company to work for.
+This might be achieved through smart office tools like automated temperature controls, which can be retrofitted into existing systems, or employing better building materials.
+Initiatives like these reflect well on the company’s dedication to ESG and also connect to higher employee retention - more than 50% of respondents in one survey said sustainability was an important factor when choosing which company to work for.